-- 1. The Planning Administrator or his duly authorized agent shall issue a Certificate of Occupancy certifying that all requirements of this ordinance have been met prior to the occupancy or use of a building hereafter erected, altered or moved. - 2.
+- 1. The Planning Director or his/her duly authorized agent shall issue a Certificate of Occupancy certifying that all requirements of this ordinance have been met prior to the occupancy or use of a building hereafter erected, altered or moved. - 2.
 A Certificate of Occupancy, either for the whole or part of a building, shall be applied for coincident with the application for a Shoreline Protection Permit and shall be issued or denied within ten (10) days after the erection or structural alterations of the building. - 3.
 If the Certificate of Occupancy is denied, the Planning Administrator shall notify the applicant in writing stating the reasons for denial. - 4.
-No building or structure which has been erected, moved, or structurally altered may be occupied until the Planning Administrator or his duly authorized agent has approved and issued a Certificate of Occupancy.
+No building or structure which has been erected, moved, or structurally altered may be occupied until the Planning Administrator or his duly authorized agent has approved and issued a Certificate of Occupancy. - 5.
+Prior to issuance of a certificate of occupancy, homeowners must present the Planning Department with a plat showing the 50-foot buffer, the setback for the home (65-75), the footprint of the home in relation to all setbacks and septic systems must be shown on the final plat.